V-Sekai/manuals/decisions/20230519-add-vrm-omi-personality-gltf-extension.md

-# Add VRM portable avatars and OMI_personality to the GLTF Transform tool
+# Proposed: Add VRM portable avatars and OMI_personality to the GLTF Transform tool

 ## Metadata